 Because of the subject matter, it pops up all the time on film soundtracks and I probably remember it best from the Richard Curtis film Notting Hill.
 Poor old Hugh Grant had very bravely but sensibly rejected Hollywood A-lister Julia Roberts’ advances, but it wasn’t an easy decision and he had to suffer the emotional fall-out as a result.
 Cue Al Green and his beautiful version of the song.

 Barry and Robin Gibb wrote the song one afternoon in 1970 after getting back together after a period of estrangement.
-How Can You Mend A Broken Heart obviously was relevant to their situation but it also cries out to all those broken-hearted souls who have just seen a parting of the ways.
+How Can You Mend A Broken Heart was obviously relevant to their situation but it also cries out to all those broken-hearted souls who have just seen a parting of the ways.
 Fortunately for us the Gibb brothers did mend their broken hearts otherwise everything they did after 1970 would have been lost to us.
-I don’t think this is a spoiler alert because just about everyone who would have wanted to watch Notting Hill will have done so by now, but Hugh’s broken heart also ends up being mended too!
+I don’t think this is a spoiler, because just about everyone who would have wanted to watch Notting Hill will have done so by now, but Hugh’s broken heart ends up being mended too!

 I did spend a fair bit of time watching Glastonbury on telly this year, dipping in and out over the weekend of festivites.
 Sunday afternoon is reserved for the Legend Slot and this year the artist performing was none other than Barry Gibb himself.
 It was for me the highlight of the weekend (and there were many this year) but what can I say, this blog’s tagline is “A Nostalgic Journey Through the Tracks of My Years” and it doesn’t get much more nostalgic for me than hearing Barry sing all those great songs he recorded with his brothers over a 40-year period.
 The sadness came from the fact that he (ironically the eldest of the four brothers) is now the only one still alive, but they are always up there on stage with him he says, and at one point a large image of the missing Bee Gees came up on the screen behind him.
 Here is a clip of one of the last times they would have performed How Can You Mend A Broken Heart together on stage, pretty much just as it would have sounded back on that fateful afternoon in 1970.